montsieur/t1a1-workbook/README.md

 ####  Web browsers

-[Web Browsers][15] are applications to access websites on the World Wide Web (WWW) using [protocols such as HTTP][16].
+[Web Browsers][15] are applications to access websites on the World Wide Web (WWW) *(www.linkedin.com, n.d.)* using [protocols such as HTTP][16] *(GeeksforGeeks, 2023)*.
 Web browsers communicate by fetching data(request) from a web server and displays(renders) the web page in forms of media elements such as text, images and videos using CSS, Javascript, HTML and more to a user's display.
-It also provides integrated [developer tools][17], allowing users to inspect and debug a web page, therefore making it possible to prevent errors and optimize performance of a web browser and/or web page.
+It also provides integrated [developer tools][17] *(developer.mozilla.org, n.d.)*, allowing users to inspect and debug a web page, therefore making it possible to prevent errors and optimize performance of a web browser and/or web page.
 Google Chrome is the most commonly used browser followed by browsers such as Mozilla Firefox, Opera, Safari and more.

 [15]: https://www.linkedin.com/pulse/how-does-web-server-communicate-application-pixipace-cy5vc/ "Web Browsers"